The best hotels in La Digue

 The main road between La Passe and Anse Reunion is paved and flat.
 Everything else is either gravel or sand track.
 Flip-flops are a mistake. even for a bike ride.
 Most guesthouses will tell you this too, but not until after you've already hurt yourself on the L'Union Estate path.

-La Digue's best neighborhoods
+La Digue's best hotel regions

 La Passe is where most people land and where you'll find the most options within walking distance of everything.
 But if beach access is your priority, push yourself toward Anse Severe or Anse Reunion instead. you'll thank yourself every morning.